 San Blas Bay

-There is a small sandy beach called San Blas on the north coast of the island of Gozo, accessible via the town of Nadur.
 Located at the end of one of Gozo’s most scenic valleys, this beach has fantastic views.
 A fertile valley surrounds this pretty secluded beach.
 I love how green it looks in the cooler months.
 The reddish-orange sand and rocky landscape of San Blas are like in Ramla Bay.

-The closest bus stop is Weraq.
-Park close to the bus stop if you’re coming by car.
-From there, a bumpy and steep road leads to San Blas Bay.
 If you have a small car, I would not recommend driving there.
 There will be no problem with Jeeps or 4-wheelers.
 Yet, there is nothing better than walking down the valley.
 You can enjoy the terraced fields and the panorama.

-Due to a storm a few years ago, very little sand remains on the beach.
-Even so, if you enjoy scenic nature spots, you should not miss this secret beach in Gozo.
 Since the beach is small, it can be crowded there in the summer, especially in July and August.
 To find space to lay down your beach towel, try getting there early in the morning or late in the afternoon.

 You can swim or snorkel in its turquoise waters around the rocks and boulders on either side of the bay.
-It is possible to see seabasses, eels, sea stars, crabs, and even octopuses under the water.
+It is possible to see sea basses, eels, sea stars, crabs, and even octopuses under the water.

 Secluded Swimming Spots on the Outskirts of Qala